-Accepting this memorandum with the attached Annual Report of required information will allow the City of San José to continue to use Affordable Housing Impact Fee funds to fully or partially fund affordable housing projects and programs.
-This memorandum provides the City Council with information on the AHIF collected in FY 2017-2018.
+Accepting this memorandum with the attached Annual Report of required information will allow the City of San José to continue to use Affordable Housing Impact Fee (AHIF) funds to fund affordable housing developments fully or partially.
+This memorandum provides the City Council with information on the AHIF collected in FY 2018-2019.